-Here's everything you can expect from HBO Max if you're still debating signing up.
+Here's everything you can expect from Max if you're still debating signing up.

-In June, HBO Max gets an ad-supported tier, at $9.99 per month.
+Max also offers an ad-supported tier, at $9.99 per month.
 WarnerMedia claims it will have the lightest load of ads, but it won't include the big Warner Pictures movies we'll list below.

 At launch, the HBO Max app was not available on every platform, causing major confusion and consternation.
 In fact, WarnerMedia and Roku didn't come to terms until December 2020, right before the premiere of Wonder Woman 1984.